Sustainable-Sanitation-Alliance/newsbox/README.md

 The configuration file provides important information about the Sanitation Network Circle Neewsfeed in JSON format.

 ### Sources - additional partner information
 Within this object all participating partner organizations can be found.
-These abbreviations are output in the source tag of the items and can thus also be filtered.
+These abbreviations (orgAbbrev) are outputs in the source tag of the items in the newsfeed and can thus also be filtered.

-Here you can find the name and a description of the partner organization, the link to the website and a URL to the logo of the organization, which you can use on your website.
+Here you can find the name and a description <orgDescription> of the partner organization, the link to the website <orgUrl> and a URL to the logo <orgLogo> of the organization, which you can use on your website.

+In addition, the number of current posts <orgActualPosts> can be found within the NCN feed from this source and also the timestamp <orgLastBuildDate> of the last update.

 In addition, it is possible to retrieve an explicit source via URL. api.susana.org/newscircle/rss/{source}.rss.